|

 Raspberry Puree

-• Into a pot pour frozen or fresh raspberries (12 oz.) and water (1/4 cup).
-Heat on medium heat until very soft, about 10 minutes.
+• Into a pot, pour frozen or fresh raspberries (12 oz.) and water (1/4 cup).
+Bring to a slow simmer, on medium heat, until very soft, about 10 minutes.

 Remove from the heat and break up the mixture with an immersion blender.

-• To remove seeds strain mixture through a fine mesh sieve.
-To further extract juice you can scrape out seeds onto a clean cheese cloth.
+• To remove seeds, strain the mixture through a fine-mesh sieve.
+To further extract juice, you can scrape out seeds onto a clean cheesecloth.
 Form a pouch and twist it over a bowl with strained juice.
 Let it drip and keep twisting the pouch, then discard the seeds.
-Hand wash the cheese cloth and allow it to dry before putting it away.

 You should have about 1 cup of fruit puree.